 There were Last Days of little boys in uniform shorts and big Vans sneakers that made their feet look like giant puppy paws with laces, slowly and earnestly scrawling “I will miss you” on the big white paper for the beloved and departing teacher, and their arms draped around their buddy’s shoulders for the picture, and running with sheer jubilation to the car.

 There were Last Days of little girls in their favorite headbands, carrying in their arms homemade cupcakes and special teacher gifts, unabashed pride in perfect report cards, planning all the books they would read and summer adventures with their best friend: one of them Anne Shirley, the other Diana, or Bess to Nancy Drew.

 There was the Last Day right before we moved halfway across the country, which I remember as a time of trepidation for what kind of summer we would have, in a new place where we had only each other, which I wasn’t sure would be enough, in an old house I loved but which I feared might not feel quite feel like home.

-There was the Last Day just two years later, when I was skinny and bald and exhausted from an anemia I couldn’t shake, but mostly relieved, because what was also ovah was chemo, even if just barely; I’d negotiated a schedule that would be harder but over sooner.
+There was the Last Day just two years later, when I was skinny and bald and exhausted from an anemia I couldn’t shake, but mostly relieved, because what was also ovah was chemo, even if just barely; I’d negotiated a schedule that, by everyone’s estimation, would be harder but over sooner.
 Please, I’d begged, I can do it.
-I just want to finish treatment before school was out, to give my kids a good summer.
+I know I can.
+I just want to finish treatment before school lets out.
+I want my kids to have a good summer.